TheWavePrinciple/waveprinciple/README.md

-# waveprinciple
+# Sutherland Wave Principle

-Principia Sutherland The New Laws of Motion and Energy
+The New Laws of Motion and Energy
+This is the next great leap in understanding that takes us beyond Newton and Einstein

 The Worlds First 7:7 Ratio Wave Principle Pattern Catalogue & Market Price Pattern Catalogue